rontarrant/gtkDcoding/docs/_posts/2019-07-26-0056-mvc-ix-a-combobox-with-flair.md

 ---
-title: 0056 – MVC IX – A Fancy ComboBox
+title: "0056: MVC IX – A Fancy ComboBox"
 layout: post
 topic: mvc
 description: GTK Tutorial - customize a ComboBox with images and text.